google/threat-team/README.md

 # Threat Analysis Group (TAG)

-This repository contains IOCs related to [public blog posts](https://blog.google/threat-analysis-group/) published by Google’s Threat Analysis Group (TAG).
+This repository contains IOCs related to [public blog posts](https://blog.google/threat-analysis-group/) and reports published by Google’s Threat Analysis Group (TAG).
 IOCs are organized by year, and each folder relates to a specific blog post or report.

 For references on 0-day vulnerabilities detected as exploited in-the-wild, refer to the repository [here](https://github.com/googleprojectzero/0days-in-the-wild).
 It contains root cause analyses (RCAs) for each 0-day exploit as well as a table tracking each 0-day.